-The Duke joined YMCA England & Wales Chief Executive Denise Hatton at a roundtable with organisations to discuss the current climate of support for those with mental health difficulties and the personal and social issues that are often the underlying cause.
+The Duke of Sussex joined YMCA England & Wales Chief Executive Denise Hatton at a roundtable with organisations to discuss the current climate of support for those with mental health difficulties and the personal and social issues that are often the underlying cause.
 He said: “Every single one of us in here can suffer from mental health.
 There continues to be huge progress in smashing the stigma that surrounds mental health, but let’s keep normalizing the conversation.
 Let’s keep reminding each other that it’s okay to not be okay, and to listen to each other.
 After all, how we think determines how we act, how we feel and how we treat ourselves and those around us.”

 YMCA South Ealing is part of YMCA St. Paul’s Group, which provides services across London and is one of the largest in Europe.
 The organization provides housing for 151 young people who are dealing with a range of problems such as homelessness, mental illness, recovering from substance misuse, or are fleeing domestic violence.
 Over 17,000 young people are aided by YMCA’s mental health support in England and Wales every year.